-These cream filled doughnuts are soft pillows with an easy cream filling.
-The cream filling couldn't be easier.
-It's made with instant vanilla pudding.
-The yeast doughnuts are deep fried to perfection and then the filling is piped into them.
+These cream-filled doughnuts are what coffee break dreams are made of.
+They are soft pillows with a super easy cream filling.
+The yeast doughnuts are deep-fried to perfection and then the filling is piped inside for a delightful treat.

 - 1 1/2 cups milk

 - 1 1/2 teaspoons salt

 - 6 1/2 cups sifted all-purpose flour (approximately)

 - 1 teaspoon lemon zest